rfo909/CFT/README.md

 $ /Search
 ```

-The Grep() function is a global function which takes a string, which is read from the user,
+The Grep() function is a global function which may take a search string as parameter.
+Here
+we read this from the user, using the global Input() function.
+The Grep() function then
-and returns a Grep object.
+returns a Grep object, which becomes the return value from function GetGrep.

-In the Search function we call GetGrep then assign it to a local variable 'grep'.
+In the Search function we first call GetGrep then assign it to a local variable 'grep'.
 Then
-follows a processing loop, where we iterate over all the JavaFiles, and for each call
+follows a processing loop, where we iterate over all the JavaFiles, and pass each file
+as argument to the Grep object .file() function.

-the .file() function inside the grep object, which produces a list of lines.
-We iterate
+This produces a list of lines, which we iterate over, using the report() statement to
-over those as well, and use report() to generate nice output.
+generate nice output.

-In CFT variable assigns are "reversed".
+Note that in CFT variable assigns are "reversed", with value first (or more specifically,
+found on the stack), followed by "=" and a name.
 Example "2 =a 3 =b a+b" returns 5.

 When the code works it's time to save the script